EvaldasP/ProjectManagerPHP/readMe.md

 ## Project Manager PHP

----

 ## Features

 - Create new employee

 - Create new project

 - Update employee/project

 - Delete employee/project

 # Installation

-Download repository and upload to localhost folder
+1. Download repository and upload to localhost folder

     - for example: \_C:\Program Files\Ampps\www\_

-Open MySQL Workbench connect to localhost connection or create one
+2. Open MySQL Workbench connect to localhost connection or create one

-- with username "root"
+    - with username "_root_"

-- password will be "mysql"
+    - password will be "_mysql_"

-Now import sql file given in repository
+3. Now import sql file given in repository

     - Server--->Data Import

-- In Import Options Select "Import from Self-Contained File"
+    - In Import Options Select "_Import from Self-Contained File"_

-- Press Start Import
+4. Press Start Import

-It will create database called "projectmanager" with needed data
+    It will create database called "_projectmanager_" with needed data